jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

     1. Create a subnet named AzureBastionSubnet and an address range of 10.2.1.0/26.
     2. Create a bastion and assign the existing, relevant subnet.
     3. Connect to vm using the Azure portal in a web browser (Azure Bastion can only provide RDP access to VMs by using a web browser.)
+- Azure virtual machine extensions and features
+  - Extensions are small applications that provide post-deployment configuration and automation on Azure VMs.
+The Azure platform hosts many extensions covering VM configuration, monitoring, security, and utility applications.
+Publishers take an application, wrap it into an extension, and simplify the installation.
+All you need to do is provide mandatory parameters.
+  - Azure Custom Script Extension Version 2 with Linux virtual machines
+    - The Custom Script Extension Version 2 downloads and runs scripts on Azure virtual machines (VMs).
+This extension is useful for post-deployment configuration, software installation, or any other configuration or management task.
+You can download scripts from Azure Storage or another accessible internet location, or you can provide them to the extension runtime.

 ## Network Traffic Management